 Spread the peppered marshmallows evenly across the top of the mashed sweet potatoes.

-We often think of sweet potato casserole as a Thanksgiving or Christmas side dish, but since this recipe includes a touch of citrus and light spices it's delicious any time of year.
+We often think of sweet potato casserole as a side with our other Thanksgiving recipes or at Christmas side dish, but since this recipe includes a touch of citrus and light spices it's delicious any time of year.

 The Difference Between Yams and Sweet Potatoes